Your privacy is important.

 - with your consent to inform you of any new products, development and services.

 We will never ask for or hold your credit/debit card payment details.
-If you wish to make a payment online for any purchases or services provided, an online payment link will be provided along with your invoice via our accounting software (Xero.com) and card details will be handled by PayPal.
+If you wish to make a payment online for any purchases or services provided, an online payment link will be provided along with your invoice via our accounting software (Xero.com) and card details will be handled by PayPal or Stripe for credit/debit cards.

 The categories of personal data concerned